NiclasHedam/color/README.md

 ## Usage

-Just include it and instantiate the ColorComparison class.
+Just include it and instantiate the Color class.

 ```